7 min read

-The great resignation, which some say should more accurately be called “ the great upgrade,” is the current environment where a record number of individuals are leaving their employer for a new company they believe has a better culture, purpose, policies, and development opportunities.
+Whether you call it the great resignation or the great upgrade, the impact is a record number of individuals leaving their employer for a new company that they believe has a better culture, purpose, policies, and development opportunities.
 These shifting employee preferences and expectations have accelerated discussions on building an employee-centric culture that attracts and retains talent in the competitive hiring market.

 As CNN noted in a recent article, “For now, the job-seekers hold all the cards.
 Employers of all sizes are in a dogfight for workers, offering better working conditions and more professional development.”

-Many decisions regarding reducing turnover, attracting talent, and building a culture focused on the employee come from the top, such as setting the vision, mission, values, policies, perks, and initiatives at a company.
-However, when looking at the retention of employees, it’s been found that an employee's direct leader has the most significant influence on an employee’s experience.
-When it comes to the discussion of creating employee-centric culture, the impact a direct leader has cannot go unnoticed, which gives rise to the need for employee-centric leaders.
+Many decisions regarding reducing turnover, attracting talent, and building a culture focused on the employee come from the top, such as setting the vision, mission, values, culture, policies, perks, and employee initiatives at a company.
+However, when looking at the retention of employees, it’s been found that an employee's direct leader has the most significant influence on their experience and engagement.
+Therefore, when it comes to creating employee-centric culture, a direct leader's impact cannot be dismissed, which gives rise to the need for employee-centric leaders.

-The guide, The Case for Upskilling: How the Pandemic has Exposed Skill Gaps in the Workplace, uncovered the historical role of a leader vs. the new requirements of leaders based on the changing expectations of employees and the desire to retain talent.
-Below is how organizations and their people leaders are shifting towards an employee-centric workplace.
+The guide, The Case for Upskilling: How the Pandemic has Exposed Skill Gaps in the Workplace, uncovered the historical role of a leader vs. the new requirements of leaders based on the changing expectations of employees.
+Below is how organizations and their leaders should shift towards a people-centric workplace.